 If you're getting excited about grilling outdoor dinners, you have to try this vegan main dish!
-It's Grilled Portobello Mushrooms and Onions made with a simple marinade that adds the most incredible flavor to every bite.
+I'll show you How to Cook Portobello Mushrooms with a simple marinade that adds the most incredible flavor to every bite.

 Ingredients in Grilled Portobello Mushrooms